What’s New in 2026

 To continue claiming unemployment benefits, workers must be able and available for work.

-Eligible workers may receive benefits up to $320 a week for up to 20 weeks a year.
+Eligible workers may receive benefits of up to $320 per week for up to 20 weeks per year.

 Workers can file a claim for unemployment benefits via Missouri’s Online Unemployment System.
-If their benefit claim is denied, individuals can appeal to the DES within 30 days of the decision’s date.
+If their benefit claim is denied, individuals can appeal to the DES within 30 days of the decision date.

 Workplace Rights and Protections